ryan2625/EncoreTix/README.md

 The backend is hosted externally on Cyclic.sh, so you don't need to set the server up locally.

+The repo for the hosted backend (as cyclic.sh only allows you to host 1 app per github profile and I met this limit already.
+The server code in that repo is identical to the server code in this repo): https://github.com/Westbrook1000/hosted-tix

 ## Images

 Splash Screen: